-Strong demand exists for irrigation amongst the area's farming communities, with an estimated 3,879 farms covering 6,585 hectares (65,847,000 m2) of land.
-Effluent from the new distribution network is expected to satisfy part of the total demand for desalinated and ground water.
-Annually, it is estimated that TANQIA will provide 1.3 billion gallons of effluent, which will act as a substitute for the same volume of higher-value desalinated and underground water.
-The use of effluent for agriculture applications would rely on experience worldwide - i.e., that of the World Health Organization (WHO) - alongside the UAE laws, and the experience of existing, well-established laws and proven practices on the types and methods of irrigations adopted at specified plants (i.e., those in the State of California, USA).
+This balancing process requires an intensive maintenance programme.
+It is also a balancing act that requires TANQIA to continuously be thinking years ahead in terms of boosting capacity, provided it is not to the detriment of the consumer in terms of higher on experience worldwide - i.e., that of the World Health Organization (WHO) - alongside the UAE laws, and the experience of existing, well-established laws and proven practices on the types and methods of irrigations adopted at specified plants (i.e., those in the State of California, USA).

-Since commencement of commercial operations, TANQIA has produced 10 billion (10,000,000,000) gallons of effluent, meeting the highest standards for application in industry and agriculture.
+Since commencement of commercial operations, TANQIA has produced 10 billion gallons of effluent, meeting the highest standards for application in industry and agriculture.
 In addition, TANQIA produced more than 8,800 tons of dry sludge, free of pathogens and odour, and suitable for direct application as a soil enhancer.
 Further demonstrating its sustainability credentials, the company's operations have generated 2.15 million cubic metres of biogas, used in the treatment of sludge, by maintaining digester temperature at 37°C.

-"Then, Stage Two of the EDN would receive the effluent and proceed south to cover the rest of the Concession Area, including the new Sheikh Mohamed Bin Zayed City (MBZ City)," he reports, adding that construction of the EDN will commence shortly, and that effluent delivered to MBZ City would be used for landscaping the roads and parks.
+"Then, Stage Two of the EDN would receive the effluent and proceed south to cover the rest of the concession area, including the new Sheikh Mohamed Bin Zayed City (MBZ City)," he reports, adding that construction of the EDN will commence shortly, and that effluent delivered to MBZ City would be used for landscaping the roads and parks.
 TANQIA is now promoting the extension of the EDN to the planned new residential properties, especially single-family properties, for landscaping with specialised effluent meters.
 If approved and financed, it would be the first of its kind in the Emirate of Fujairah.